The Quest for the Precious

 Farmers have been extolled throughout history for the fine character qualities they possess: dedication, perseverance, insight, devotion, the ability to feed people.
 Many modern Americans work at desks and in cubicles; behind counters and waiting tables; in hospitals and nursing homes; in the trade trenches; (fewer and fewer) on the assembly lines; valiantly protecting and serving.
 However, for some, the whistle seldom blows.
 Farming is more than a full-time job.
 It is a lifestyle, one that requires all of those aforementioned characteristics and a few more.

 Not every farmer has the ability to stay home all the time—I’m one who can’t yet.
-Someday, I hope that we’ll be able to make that a reality, but until then, I need a paycheck so that the mortgage payments can be made and hay can be bought.
+Someday, I hope that we’ll be able to make that a reality, but until then, I need a paycheck so that the mortgage can be paid and hay can be bought.
 I work full-time on a farm, so I’m always on duty.
 So many people feel that way, regardless of career path, and it’s difficult to manage the expectations of job and homestead when you’re trying to do right by everyone involved.
 What to do?

-5. Do not take your work home with you.
+Work/Life Balance Tip #5: Do not take your work home with you.

-Every work/life advice column I’ve ever encountered covers this subject.
+Every work/life balance advice column I’ve ever encountered covers this subject.
 Turn off your cell phone, don’t answer your emails, and know that the office can do without you over the weekend or while you’re on vacation.
 This is really, really sound advice.
 The majority of us out there in the workaday world are not so absolutely essential to the continuing success of the human race that we cannot take a day off.
 Most of us are also not so essential to the success of the company that employs us that we cannot take a day off, though the hyper-connectivity enabled by smartphones, Wi-Fi, and the threat of unemployment due to recession-induced cutbacks makes it very difficult for the ordinary worker to escape the feeling of being “essential personnel”, even when we’re not.

 But then again, some of us are essential personnel—police, firefighters, EMTs, medical professionals, the armed forces—but of course, even they deserve time off, too.
-The farm department at my own place of employ presently consists of exactly two people, and I’m one of them.
+The farm department at my own place of employment presently consists of exactly two people, and I’m one of them.
 When you are responsible for other living things, you are, in fact, essential.
 Snowstorm?
 4-wheel drive.
 Hurricane?
 Batten down the hatches at home and head in.
 Lambing problems?
 Bring in the small hands.
 Cows loose and can’t reach the farm manager?
 Call in the reserves.

 So what can you do to mitigate the strain?
 Make agreements.
 My boss knows not to call me on my days off unless it’s a genuine emergency, and I respect his days off in the same fashion.
 If it’s a casual thought or question, or a semi-important update, we’ve agreed to text messages that will be answered when and if we feel like it.
 I’m very fortunate that I have a boss who’s accommodating.
 I know that not everyone has this luxury.
 However, most employers are wise enough to know that a valuable employee is exactly that—valuable—and will listen when reasonable accommodations are requested.
 It shouldn’t be necessary to request that one’s personal time be honored as such, but if you’re being harried by work during your non-working hours and days, it’s time to put in just such a request.